-The “kids” are now in their late 20s, and their big questions have changed, but we still pursue them in our various arts, over dinner, or on video.
+The kids are now in their thirties, and the big questions have changed, but we still pursue them over dinner, on video, in their various arts.
 Cailleah and Bryn have grown and left the nest.
-Susan and I age and wise up.
+Susan and I are aging.
+We hope to wise up before the wheels fall off.
 As David Suzuki says with characteristic candor, I’m now in the death zone.
-(Susan’s not.)
 I don’t plan on going soon, but even if the end is tomorrow or 20 years away, the end is always near if you ride your bike on the street or at the edge of Canyonlands (as I did when turning 50).

 What’s a big or little question depends on how big you are and where you stand.
 Little things are smaller than me.
 Big things are bigger than me.
 The difference depends on size and perspective.
 From the top of a canyon things at the bottom look small.
 Zoom in with a camera or telescope and tiny things look big.

-What are the big questions?
+What are the Big Questions, in kid-talk: the BQs?
 Make your own list.
 Edit it.
 Rearrange it, big ones at the top, smaller ones at the bottom.
-Rewrite generic questions so they become your question.
+Rewrite generic questions so they become your questions.
 Make poetry out of the questions.
 Sing them.

 - How shall I die?
 Why do we die?
 Why should my wife, child, or friend die?
 What does death mean?